 You won’t completely eradicate seasonal factors with this approach.
 But you’ll come close to reducing their effects and impact on your sales and stocks.
 Most importantly, inventory management software takes much of the guesswork out of forecasting and purchasing decisions at your business.
 Remember, stocking up on products means that you’re tying up cash that could be handy when you need it most.

-A decent inventory management software solution, such as EMERGE App, should be at the heart of every successful wholesale and distribution business.
+An inventory management software solution, such as EMERGE App, should be at the heart of every successful wholesale and distribution business.
 And such inventory software shouldn’t cost an arm and a leg, making its benefits well justified.
-With web applications, your data is stored in the cloud for easy access from wherever you are in the world.
+Web applications store data in the cloud for easy access from wherever you are in the world.
 This is important if your business spans several markets or time zones.

 2. Deal in Complementary Products